en

 Gen Z's challenges in the workplace (and how to meet them)

 As a Gen Z professional, you have a fresh perspective, digital skills, and a strong sense of what is meaningful.
 Yet there are challenges specific to your generation.
-Jens Spittael-Speeckaert, associate director at global talent solutions specialist Robert Walters, lists the biggest challenges Gen Z faces in the workplace and explains how to deal with them successfully.
+Jens Spittael-Speeckaert, director at global talent solutions specialist Robert Walters, lists the biggest challenges Gen Z faces in the workplace and explains how to deal with them successfully.

 Drive for quick results